aaronfrost/play-movie-fullscreen/README.md

 # play-movie-fullscreen
 The movie player on play.google.com/movies only takes up part of the screen.
 This extension make it take as much spaces as possible.
-This is great cause you get a bigger player, without having to click "FULLSCREEN" which does weird shiz in MacOS
+This is great cause you get a bigger player, without having to click "FULLSCREEN" which does weird shiz in MacOS.

+**IF YOU HAVE ANY PROBLEMS**, please go [HERE](https://github.com/aaronfrost/play-movie-fullscreen/issues) and submit an issue with as much detail as you can.

 ## How to Install

+###Install from Chrome Webstore
+The easiest way to install is to go to the Chrome Web Store and install from [HERE](https://chrome.google.com/webstore/detail/play-movies-fullscreen/nienaghdopiidkcmeoadejnnjangghnm).

+###Install manually
 - Download this repo, either as a **zip** file, or clone it using **git**.
     - If you don't know what it means to __clone it using git__, then you should just download the repo as a **zip** file.
 - In Chrome, go to url [chrome://extensions/](chrome://extensions/).